 High levels of carbon monoxide can collect rapidly in enclosed areas, such as a garage.
 Do not run the engine with the garage door closed.
 Even with the door open, run the engine only long enough to move the vehicle out of the garage.

 With the hatch open, airflow can pull exhaust gas into your vehicle's interior and create a hazardous condition.
-If you must drive with the hatch open, open all the windows and set the heating and cooling system as shown below.
+If you must drive with the hatch open, open all the windows, and set the climate control system as shown below.

-If you must sit in your parked vehicle with the engine running, even in an unconfined area, adjust the heating and cooling system as follows:
+If you must sit in your parked vehicle with the engine running, even in an unconfined area, adjust the climate control system as follows:

-- 1. Select the Fresh Air mode.
+- 1. Select the fresh air mode.

-- 2. Select the \checkmark mode.
+- 2. Select the mode.

 - 3. Turn the fan on high speed.

 - 4. Set the temperature control to a comfortable setting.